-There is a change to the normal public holidays in 2020, with next year's early May public holiday being moved back by four days for the whole of the UK to coincide with the 75th anniversary of VE Day.
-May Day is traditionally held on a Monday but in 2020 will be put back to Friday 8 May 2020.
+This year there is a change to the normal public holidays, with the early May public holiday being moved back by four days for the whole of the UK to coincide with the 75th anniversary of VE Day.
+May Day is traditionally held on a Monday but this year it will be put forward to Friday 8 May 2020.

 VE Day, or Victory in Europe Day, marks the day towards the end of

 World War Two when fighting against Nazi Germany came to an end in